 The Straining Process

 While straining your yogurt is optional, it is required to make Greek yogurt.
 The straining process removes much of the lactose (natural milk sugar), resulting in a higher protein, lower carb Greek style yogurt.
 The clear, yellowish liquid that separates from the yogurt is called whey.
 It is a great source of nutrients so don’t pour it down the drain!
-Stay tuned for more information on “wheys” to use it.
+Check out Yes, Whey! for creative uses for leftover whey.

 While there are strainers designed specifically for yogurt (like this), you likely have all the materials you need already in your kitchen.
 To save time and free up your Instant Pot, you can strain and chill your yogurt at the same time, immediately transferring it to a strainer when it’s done incubating.
 However, if you find that yogurt solids are getting into your whey, you may want to let it chill in the pot in the fridge for a few hours before transferring it to a strainer.